Southwest: Normal flight operations to resume Friday

 AP Airlines Writer

-DALLAS (AP) — Southwest Airlines said it expects to return to normal operations Friday after slashing about two-thirds of its schedule in recent days, including canceling more than 2,350 flights Thursday.
+DALLAS (AP) — Southwest Airlines said it expects to return to normal operations Friday after more than a week of widespread flight cancellations that started with a winter storm and spiraled out of control because of a breakdown with staffing technology.

-Airline executives told employees that crew scheduling this week— a major cause of the meltdown — has been fixed.
+If Thursday turns out to be the last day of the Southwest crisis, it will be marked by about 2,350 canceled flights, nearly 60% of the airline’s schedule.

-Southwest is struggling to recover after being overwhelmed by a winter storm that left hundreds of pilots and flight attendants stranded out of position to operate flights.
+Southwest declined to say how many people have been affected, but it is likely that far more than 1 million have had a flight canceled.

-It is likely that far more than 1 million passengers have been affected.
-Southwest has canceled more than 13,000 flights since its meltdown began on Dec.
-22. Its planes have 143 to 175 seats and were likely nearly fully booked around the Christmas and New Year’s holidays.
+The airline has scrapped more than 13,000 flights since Dec.
+22, according to tracking service FlightAware.
+Its planes have 143 to 175 seats and were likely nearly fully booked around the Christmas and New Year’s holidays.

-Other airlines are back to full strength.
-Delta, American and United together canceled around 30 flights by late morning, according to tracker FlightAware.
+Airline executives said that crew-scheduling technology — a major cause of the meltdown — has caught up with the backlog of pilots and flight attendants stranded in wrong locations.
+Southwest operated 1,600 flights on Thursday, including 104 that carried no passengers but instead served to put planes and crews in position for full operations on Friday.

-Southwest’s cancellations amounted to 58% of its schedule, slightly better than in previous days.
-The Dallas carrier accounted for more than 95% of all canceled flights in the United States on Thursday.
-By Thursday afternoon, however, Southwest was showing only 39 canceled flights on Friday, according to FlightAware.
+Southwest leaders believe they will have enough empty seats over the next several days to accommodate any stranded passengers still wishing to fly on the airline — while conceding that many had either given up or found other transportation.

 Jordan faces a crisis just 11 months after he became CEO, replacing longtime leader Gary Kelly.
 Southwest had 88 planes and 7,000 employees when Jordan joined 35 years ago.
 Now it has more than 700 planes and more than 60,000 employees.